Čenkovice

 Čenkovice is a municipality and village in Ústí nad Orlicí District in the Pardubice Region of the Czech Republic.
 It has about 200 inhabitants.
 It is a centre of winter sports.

+Etymology

+The initial German name of the village was Schunkendorf, meaning "Schunk(e)'s village".
+Already in the earliest times, the name was Czechized to Czunkendorf and then to Čenkovice.